xmrminer01102018/VegaToolsNConfigs/README.md

 # NOTE:

+UPDATE

+Confusing terms:
+Depending on the miner, pool...etc the folloing will be use interchangeably.
+Cryptonight r AKA cn/r AKA CNr
+Cryptonight rwz AKA cn/rwz AKA CNrwz AKA Cryptonight V8 ReverseWaltz

+For cn/wrz(GRAFT) and cn/r(XMR), use the CNv2 guides skip amdgpu-pro 18.10 section for latest xmrig-amd and xmr-stak.
+Will be updating the guides.

+cast-xmr: development has stopped and CNr and CNrwz will not be supported.

+xmrig-amd: Version 2.14.0 works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with CNr(XMR).

+xmrig-amd: Version 2.14.0 works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with CNrwz(GRAFT).

+xmr-stak: Testing version 2.10.0.

+teamredminer: Version 0.4.0 beta works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with CNr(XMR).

 This guide will work with most cryptonight V7 coins at Windows level hash rate(s).
 Most cryptonight V8 miners will not work with 18.30 drivers.
 Please use cast-xmr for the time being.
 The hash rate is around 1250 H/s for XMR.
 If you want to use xmrig-amd or xmr-stak, use ROCm 1.9.1+.
 UPDATE: The cast-xmr with Vega 56/64/FE will get you 1600/1870/1960 H/s on --intensity=10/10/9(default is 7).
 All miners(cast-xmr/teamredminer/xmrig-amd/xmr-stak) have the very close hash rates on ALL VEGA GPUs under amdgpu-pro 18.10/18.30/18.40/18.50.
 ROCm 1.9.1, 1.9.2, 2.0.0 and 2.1.0 are still stuck with lower hash rates.

-Mar 8, 2019 update:

-cast-xmr: development has stopped and CNv4 will not be supported.

-xmrig-amd: Version 2.14.0 works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with test net CNv4(XMR).

-xmrig-amd: Version 2.14.0 works on ALL VEGA GPUs under amdgpu-pro 18.30/18.40/18.50 with cn/rwz(GRAFT).

-xmr-stak: Testing version 2.10.0.

-teamredminer: Waiting for CNv4 update.

 # GUIDES